Frengkys55/MediaPlayer/README.md

 # What type of video format the application can play
 This application uses FFmpeg for processing, so it supports all the format supported by FFmpeg

+# What it uses
+1. NReco (to run FFmpeg much simpler)

 # Known bugs
 1. Can't pause video
 2. Video and audio out-of-sync when playing from specific time